spentelow/532_Group_22/README.md

 # DSCI 532 - Group 22

-## Welcome

-Hi everyone, thanks for visiting the Criminality in Canada: Fighting Anecdotes with Data app project repository.

-The document you are currently reading (README) is here to provide an overview and give some information regarding our project.
-Click the links below to take you to a section in which you're interested, or just scroll down to find out more.

 The project housed in this repository has been created in partial fulfillment of the requirements of DSCI 532: Visualization II of the University of British Columbia's Master of Data Science program (2020/2021).
 The purpose of this project is to create an interactive dashboard that allows users to explore and interact with a data set.
 [Click here](https://github.com/UBC-MDS/532_Group_22/blob/main/proposal.md) to view our proposal for *Criminality in Canada: Fighting Anecdotes with Data*.

 For our Milestone 2 release, our Dashboard can be found here: https://canadian-crime.herokuapp.com/